-Sage Gateshead are offering free, week-long residencies throughout August for musicians, producers, artists, rappers and singers of all genres to be able to create new work, develop their practice or prepare for a performance.
+Summer Studios are free, week-long residencies throughout August for musicians, producers, artists, rappers and singers of all genres to be able to create new work, develop their practice or prepare for a performance.
 A one week residency can provide a great kickstart or boost to a creative project.

 This year’s Summer Studios will take place from 3 August – 16 August 2020, offering dedicated rehearsal studio and facilities to artists for one week, as well as one-to-one sessions and clinics with music industry professionals.
 Residents also have the option to have a professional photoshoot and film a live session of one of their songs (watch the 2019 live sessions here).
 Residents will be able to attend workshops on industry-relevant topics such as stage presence, approaching promoters, writing funding bids, songwriting, PR and management.
 Last year’s workshops featured professionals from Sony Music, NARC Magazine, i-D Magazine and Funky Fly Music amongst others.

 Summer Studios is for music creators from all genres and backgrounds, at any career stage.
 Previous residents have included Talk Like Tigers, Big Joanie, Ross Millard (The Futureheads), Frankie & the Heartstrings, Holly Clarke, Martha Hill, Hayley McKay and John Pope.

 Summer Studios is produced by Sage Gateshead in association with NARC. magazine.